-If you disagree with the outcome of the CCG's review of their decision, you can ask NHS England (0300 311 2233, england.nhs.uk) to look at the CCG's decision through an Independent Review Panel.
+If you disagree with the outcome of the ICB's or LHB's review of their decision, you can ask for the decision to be looked at again through an Independent Review Panel.
 You have six months after the outcome of the review to apply.